clho40/Mediation/mediation_adapter_mopub/README.md

-- To avoid "java.lang.RuntimeException: Unable to get provider com.google.android.gms.ads.MobileAdsInitProvider"  error , you need to add an Admob ID to your application.If you are not using both Admob and Mopub in your project , add a sample Admob id to solve this exception.
+- To avoid "java.lang.RuntimeException: Unable to get provider com.google.android.gms.ads.MobileAdsInitProvider"  error ,  an Admob ID needs to be added  to the  application.If  both Admob and Mopub are not used in the  project , add a sample Admob id to solve this exception.